storacha/w3infra/README.md

 The repo contains the infra deployment code and the api implementation.

 ```
+├── billing         - usage accounting and reporting to the payment system
 ├── carpark         - lambda for announce new CARs in the carpark bucket
 ├── replicator      - lambda to replicate buckets to R2
 ├── satnav          - lambda to listen for new CARs and write CAR indexes in satnav